Abdul Fatawu: Senior team

 In March 2021, after his exploits with the U-20 side, Fatawu was given his first call-up to the senior team by C.K.
 Akonnor, as the Black Stars challenged South Africa and São Tomé and Príncipe in two qualifying matches for the Africa Cup of Nations.
 He was called up alongside teammates from the U-20 AFCON winning team, Philomon Baffour and Ibrahim Danlad.

 Fatawu scored a free-kick goal against Uzbekistan when the Black Stars' B Team played Uzbekistan at the Markaziy Stadium.
 Even though the game ended 2–1 for Uzbekistan, he was highly praised by his performance.

 In September 2021, Fatawu made his debut for the Black Stars in a 3–1 victory over Zimbabwe in a 2022 FIFA World Cup qualifier.
 Fatawu made the 28-man squad for 2021 Africa Cup of Nations.
 He was the youngest player in the Ghanaian team and the fourth youngest at the tournament.
 On 27 September 2021, Fatawu scored his debut goal for the Ghana senior team against Nicaragua.

+On June 2, 2026, Fatawu was integrated by Ghana's coach Carlos Queiroz into his list of 26 players in order to compete in the 2026 FIFA World Cup.